dkypuros/dhcp-dns-idm-lab/docs/source/dhcpv4.rst

 .. warning::
     Make sure you don't toggle the underlying systems's NIC to a different NIC/network.
 It will cause problems with VMs NAT/internet access.

 Replace 'eth01' with your connection name.
+When this value is set to auto for :code:`ipv4.method: auto` that means DHCP.

 .. code-block:: bash

     nmcli con show
+    nmcli con show enp0s3
     nmcli con mod eth01 ipv4.method auto

 Install EPEL on Centos 8